Orders over $99

 A Few Things to Know About Powersports Batteries

 The battery in your powersport vehicle is hardier than batteries for your kids Power Wheels, but it still wants some attention to keep it running at its peak efficiency.
-There are a variety of different powersport vehicles, including motorcycles, ATVs, snowmobiles and personal watercraft.
-These are all powered by a motor that requires a battery to start it.
+These different powersport vehicles, motorcycles, ATVs, snowmobiles and personal watercraft are all powered by a motor that requires a battery to start it.

 Powersports Battery Facts

 The battery you need for your powersport vehicle is different than the batteries that run a wheelchair or scooter.
 You need a battery with higher cold cranking amps or CCA.
 Cold cranking Amps correlates directly to powersports battery performance.
 The higher the CCA, the better the battery can start your vehicle.
 CCA is the current that the battery can output for thirty seconds at zero degrees Fahrenheit.

 The type of battery for powersport vehicles is generically called a valve regulated lead acid (VRLA) battery.
 Some of the advantages of this battery type are that they:

 - are sealed and won’t spill, so they are safer

 - can be mounted on their sides in addition to flat